We use cookies on this site to enhance your user experience. Do You agree?

 • the Rector on his own initiative;

-• The dean of the faculty, after consultation with the Faculty Council, with the consent of the Rector;
+• the dean of a faculty, after consultation with the faculty council, with the consent of the Rector;

-• Head of a university organisational unit, after consultation with the council of the university organisational unit, if the regulations of the unit provide for the appointment of the council, with the consent of the Rector.
+• the head of a university-wide organisational unit, after consultation with the council of the university-wide organisational unit, if the rules and regulations of the unit provide for the appointment of the council, with the consent of the Rector.

-2. The announcement of the competition should include at least: the name of the position; the group of employees (research/teaching, research and teaching); the number of positions to be filled; a statement of the requirements for the candidate; a statement of the qualification criteria and the requirements for the candidate not lower than those specified for individual positions in the Act and the Statutes; specify the scientific discipline or disciplines in which the academic staff member is to carry out research (for positions in a research group or research/teaching group); definition of the main duties; working conditions (inter alia: period of employment and date of beginning of employment), the organisational unit where the work will be carried out, the number of working hours); information that candidates should submit a declaration that they have read and accept the rules governing the competitions; an information clause – information on the processing of personal data for a candidate for a job at the University of Warsaw, together with a consent clause for the processing of personal data provided under the Labour Code and provided to the University voluntarily by the candidate, a list of the documents required; the method of submitting the documents (in person, by post or electronically) as well as the deadline for the submission of the documents, which may not be earlier than 30 days from the date of publication of the announcement; the expected date of the outcome of the competition and the method of informing candidates of the results of the competition; information that the competition is the first stage of the procedure for employment for the position of academic staff as provided for in the Statute of the University of Warsaw, and that a positive outcome of the competition provides the basis for further proceedings.
+2. The announcement of the competition should include at least: the name of the position; the employment group (research, teaching, research and teaching); the number of positions to be filled; a statement of the requirements for the candidate; a statement of the qualification criteria and the requirements for the candidate not lower than those specified for individual positions in the Act and the Statute; an indication of the scientific discipline or disciplines in which the academic teacher is to carry out research (for positions in the research employment group or the research and teaching employment group); definition of the main duties and responsibilities; working conditions (i.a.: the employment period and the date of beginning of employment, the organisational unit where the work will be carried out, the number of working hours); information that candidates should submit a declaration that they have read and accept the rules governing the competitions; an information clause – information on the processing of personal data for a candidate for a job at the University of Warsaw, together with a consent clause for the processing of personal data provided under the Labour Code and provided to the University voluntarily by the candidate, a list of the documents required; the method of submitting the documents (in person, by post or electronically) as well as the deadline for the submission of the documents, which may not be earlier than 30 days from the date of publication of the announcement; the date when the outcome of the competition is expected and the method of informing candidates of the competition results; information that the competition is the first stage of the procedure for employment for the position of an academic teacher as provided for in the Statute of the University of Warsaw, and that a positive outcome of the competition provides the basis for further proceedings.

-3. Applications for the announcement of competitions should be submitted on the form: Application for consent to announce a competition for the position of an academic teacher (Annex No. 1 to the Order No. 106 of the Rector of the University of Warsaw of 27 September 2019).
+3. Applications for the announcement of competitions should be submitted using the form: Application for consent to announce a competition for the position of an academic teacher (Appendix No. 1 to Ordinance No. 106 of the Rector of the University of Warsaw of 27 September 2019).

 4. A competition is announced by making its terms publicly available, with the requirement that information about the competition must be made available: